-14. Input taxes are incurred on expenses such as insurance/takaful, transport charges and security services for the pledges under safe keeping or for an auction exercise.
+15. Input taxes are incurred on expenses such as insurance/takaful, transport charges and security services for the pledges under safe keeping or for an auction exercise.
 Since a pawnbroker / Ar-Rahnu operator is making both taxable supply and exempt supply, he is entitled to claim input tax incurred on input that are directly attributable to taxable supply.
 For the residual inputs such as electricity and insurance premium, he can claim ITC based on the apportionment rules.
-Please refer to the General Guide on Input Tax Credit.
+For further details, please refer to the General Guide on Input Tax Credit.